27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 It would be crazy not to include Silver Falls State Park on this list because it’s only about an hour away from Portland.
 Oh, and it’s STUNNING.

-The Trail of 10 Falls is no doubt one of the best waterfall hikes in the state, and to make the trek even more magical; you can walk behind four of the ten waterfalls here—a rare privilege.
+The Trail of Ten Falls is undoubtedly one of the best waterfall hikes in Oregon.
+To make the trek even more magical, you can walk behind four of the ten waterfalls—a rare privilege.

-Read our guide to Silver Falls State Park to best see this trail.
+Read our guide to Silver Falls State Park for how to best see this trail.

 → If you don’t have access to a vehicle, join this fun day trip from Portland to hike the Trail of Ten Falls Loop at Silver Falls State Park and visit a local winery